notfullmetal/stremio-community-v5/README.md

 ## ⚠️ **Disclaimer**
 This project is not affiliated with **Stremio** in any way.

+This fork is provided solely for educational and lawful use. **It does not support piracy or any form of copyright infringement.**
+It is the user’s responsibility to ensure that any content accessed is fully compliant with the DMCA and all applicable copyright laws.
+The project maintainers do not condone or support any illegal activities.

 ## 🤝 **Support Development**
 If you enjoy this project and want to support further development, consider [buying me a coffee](https://ko-fi.com/zaarrg).
 Your support means a lot! ☕